Midland Football League (1889): History

 Founded in 1889, only one year after the Football League, the Midland League was the second league for professional clubs to be formed.
 Eleven clubs participated in the first season, 1889–90, four of whom (including the first champions, Lincoln City) would go on to achieve Football League status.
 The eleven founder members came from six counties.

-In the early days of the Midland League, a number of the champion clubs were elected to the Football League, and in return, League clubs who failed to be re-elected were often placed in the Midland League.
+In the early days of the Midland League, a number of the champion clubs were elected to the Football League, and in return, League clubs who failed to be re-elected were often accepted by the Midland League.
 Lincoln City and Doncaster Rovers both had a number of spells in both the Football League and Midland League.

-With the larger professional clubs becoming stronger, they looked to place their reserve side in the Midland League, Derby County being the first in 1894–95.
+With the larger professional clubs becoming stronger, they looked to place their reserve sides in the Midland League, Derby County being the first in 1894–95.
 Within less than a decade, more than half of the membership of the Midland League was made up of reserve teams.

 Along with most other leagues, the Midland League closed down for the duration of World War I. When football resumed in 1919–20, the Midland League began to take on a different look.
 Three clubs (Chesterfield, Halifax Town and Lincoln City) joined the Football League when that organisation expanded to form a Third Division North, and the reserve sides of Football League clubs gradually left.
-More Midland League clubs progressed to the Football League, e.g. York City in 1929, and Mansfield Town in 1932.
+More Midland League clubs progressed to the Football League, e.g. York City in 1929, and Mansfield Town in 1931.

 Again, on the outbreak of World War II, the Midland League closed down, and resumed again in peacetime in 1945.
 After reaching a constitution of 24 clubs in 1946–47, the league entered a decade of stability.
 Peterborough United won the title for five consecutive seasons from 1955–56 to 1959–60.
 With most of the remaining Football League clubs reserve sides leaving in 1958, the league was reduced to a rump of just nine clubs, but was saved when the North Eastern League, a competition which had also suffered from the withdrawal of reserve sides, decided to disband, and the Midland League accepted into membership a number of north eastern sides, well to the north of its usual catchment area.